Introduction

 • Farewell Dinner in Kathmandu with cultural program.

-• All government taxes and applicable paperwork
+• All government taxes and applicable paperwork.

-• International Airfare
+• International Airfare.

-• Personal Travel Insurance (essential for high altitude trekking)
+• Personal Travel Insurance (essential for high altitude trekking).

-• Lunch in Kathmandu
+• Lunch and Dinner in Kathmandu.

 • Personal expenses for bar, laundry, personal shopping, internet usages, hot shower and battery charge during the trek.

-• Alcoholic beverage
+• Alcoholic beverage.

-• TIPS for Staff
+• TIPS for Staff.

 Equipment Checklist